FAQs answered by Dr. McLean

 Some people like to compare school tests to real life.
 Their premise is that school is preparing you for real life.
 And real life certainly does not give you unlimitted time to solve your problems!
 However, I don't totally buy in to this perspective.
 Afterall, it is frequently noted that "life isn't fair!"
 I think academic grading should aspire to a higher level of fairness, so that in the end your transcript accurately reflects who you are.

 In the final analysis, I believe that "fairness" should be judged on the grades distributed.
-For each Mini-Test, after grading the whole class I review whether the numerical scores accurately reflect the work I have just reviewed.
+For each exam, after grading the whole class I review whether the numerical scores accurately reflect the work I have just reviewed.
 If the numbers need adjustment, I apply an scale, the form of which I have put considerable thought into.

 So please delay forming an opinion until you see your grade.
-This is especially important if you are reading this just after taking the first quiz.
+This is especially important if you are reading this just after taking the first exam.
 You may feel like you did really poorly, while in reality you just aren't used to this testing format.
 Your grade may surprise you.

 If you do feel that the grade you recieve is inappropriate, please come discuss it with me.
 I am dedicated to giving fair grades, and I promise to give you my full consideration.